Urban-Meteorology-Reading/UMEP-Docs/docs/source/OtherManuals/SOLWEIG.rst

 SOLWEIG Manual
 -------------------

-The current version of SOLWEIG is v2016a (released 9 September 2016).
+The current version of SOLWEIG is v2018a (released 19 October 2018).

 NEW in this version: see `Version History`_.